-Before doing anything else, a nonprofit organization in New Jersey should first put together their Bylaws and Conflict of Interest Policy.
-These are preliminary documents that are needed later down the road, so it is best to get them out of the way first (lest you forget about them entirely and run into all sorts of delays when it is time to submit your 501c3 application).
-Therefore, putting together your Bylaws and Conflict of Interest Policy is step number one.
-Once the documents are typed up, a nonprofit must have all board members sign.
-The signatures cannot be typed in or digitally signed, but 100% original.
+Before applying for a NJ 501(c)(3), a nonprofit organization in New Jersey should first put together their bylaws and Conflict of Interest Policy.
+These preliminary documents will be needed down the road, so it’s best to get them out of the way first—lest you forget about them entirely and run into all sorts of delays when it’s time to submit your 501(c)(3) application.

 Documents After Incorporation

 After NJ charities are incorporated, they can move onto other state filings.
 The charity registration, which is required if the organization wishes to solicit donations, is filed online.
 It is a fairly straightforward process, but there are supporting documents that are required.
 These documents include:

 - A copy of the approved incorporation document

 - Signed bylaws

 - The determination letter from the IRS or a copy of the 1023 form

 The fee for the New Jersey charity registration is $30.00.